pgn127/AWSDeploymentAnalysis/README.md

 	Brew install mongodb
 	Mkdir -p /data/db
 	Sudo chown -R ‘id -un’ /data/db
-	Run the command ‘mongodb’ in one shell
+Open a mongo session in on terminal with this command

+	mongodb

-In another, run the same command, this will open a mongodb senssion.
+Open another terminla window, run the same command, this will open a mongodb session.

 If command not regonized, make sure Mongo binaries are installed by running: